JetBrains/lets-plot/future_changes.md

 ### Added

-- geom_livemap: button for position reset
+- geom_livemap: button for position reset.
 - Plot subtitle: `subtitle` parameter in `ggtitle()` and `labs()`, `plot_subtitle` parameter in `theme()` [[#417](https://github.com/JetBrains/lets-plot/issues/417)].
 - Multi-line title: a title and subtitle can be split into multiple lines using `\n` as a text separator.
-- geom_livemap: objects scale on zoom
+- geom_livemap: objects scale on zoom.

 ### Changed